5 Ways To Calculate Fuel Consumption (incl. calculator)

 This quote is an example of declaring an absolute fuel consumption.

-Because this value does not say much, it is relatively little used in communication, but actually always processed.
+Because this value does not say much, it is relatively little used in communication.

 How high are the fuel costs?